dart-lang/language/resources/type-system/inference.md

 Expression inference is a recursive process of elaborating an expression in Dart source code, transforming it into a form in which all types and type coercions are explicit.
-An expression that has not yet undergone type inference is known as an _unelaborated expression_, and an expression that has completed type inference is known as an _elaborated expression_.
+An expression that has not yet undergone type inference is referred to as an _unelaborated expression_, and an expression that has completed type inference is referred to as an _elaborated expression_.

 _To aid in distinguishing unelaborated and elaborated expressions, the text below will typically denote an unelaborated expression by letter `e` (often with